johnnymatthews/blog/170425-creating-a-backup-and-restore-procedure.md

 ---
 title: Creating a Backup and Restore Procedure
+description: We're going to quickly run through how to set up a backup and restore procedure for your DKAN installation.
 date: 2017-04-25
 ---

-We're going to quickly run through how to set up a backup and restore procedure for you [DKAN](https://getdkan.org/) installation.

-## Installing the Prerequisites
+## Prerequisites

 ### Composer